felixnehrke-tradedoubler/greasemonkey-scripts/README.md

 Gmail Image Correction
 ----------------------
 This script resizes inline-images in gmail if the size of the image exceed the possible page width.

-To use this context-menu need greasemonkey and  have to install the following script.
+To enjoy this improvement you need greasemonkey and have to install the following script.

 [Gmail Image Correction](https://raw.githubusercontent.com/nemoinho/greasemonkey-scripts/master/src/gmail-image-correction.user.js)